 - 8.1.1 A student who has passed a module (i.e. has achieved a module mark of at least 40% at levels 3, 4, 5 or 6 or 50% at level 7) shall be awarded the credits for that module. - 8.1.2 At the end of each level, a student will be given a level mark, derived from the module marks at that level/stage of the programme, which represents a summary of the student's performance at that level/stage. - 8.1.3 The level mark shall be calculated to two decimal places as the weighted average of the module marks for all the marked modules at that level of the programme.
+The level mark will not be rounded up or down to the nearest whole number.
 That is: